 Then, during a summer school organized in Marseille in June, the students will get the opportunity to use many of the presented techniques to study a particular molecular system (the structure and function of a molecular chaperone) and gain experience in data acquisition, analysis, interpretation and presentation.

 Main topics addressed

-- Knowledge of multiple molecular scale biophysical techniques
+- Knowledge of multiple cutting edge techniques and their applicability

 *Recognition of ECTS depends on your home university.